investindex/Risk/README.md

 &nbsp;

+## Two types of risk

+It is probably not surprising to read that there are smart and dumb ways to take investment risks.
+Some people seem to find it entertaining to embrace catastrophic risk and and suffer [crippling financial losses](https://www.youtube.com/watch?v=1UY0uS6Z6oE&ab_channel=Benjamin).
+These smart and dumb types of risk are referred to as _compensated_ and _uncompensated_ risk, respectively.
+For example, it is riskier to own shares of a globally diversified [fund](https://investor.vanguard.com/etf/profile/VT) of stocks than a globally diversified [fund](https://investor.vanguard.com/etf/profile/BNDW) of bonds.
+Why are many investors willing to hold stocks despite their greater risks?
+Because stockholders are _compensated_ for this elevated risk with higher expected return than bondholders.
+Accepting risk that increases expected return means you are taking a compensated risk.
+A primary way in which many people assume uncompensated risk is by picking stocks on their own and holding small numbers of stocks.
+This exposes them to idiosyncratic risks of individual stocks, for which they are not compensated.
+It should be the goal of an investor to assume only compensated risks.

+&nbsp;

 ## Market timing and your psychology

 This section is incomplete pending an analysis I need to do on market timing.